swizzcheeze/JTMilbrathDaemon/public/daemon.md

 [ABOUT]

-My name is Daniel Miessler (MEE-slur) and I'm a Cybersecurity guy turned Cyber/AI guy based out of the San Francisco Bay Area.
+My name is Jeffrey Milbrath (Mil-Brath) and I'm a child of 1980.
+I'm based out of SE Wisconsin these days, originally from Chicago IL.
+Been working with computers since 1986 and I fondly remember IBM's Dr. Watson....I've been waiting for this day a long long time and it is what I envisioned in my Youth.

-My main projects right now are Frame—an AI application building platform, Human 3.0—A system for upgrading humans to prepare for what's coming, and Threshold—an application that filters the internet by what you're guaranteed to like.
+My main projects right now are AI application building platforms, AI Human-Reasoning Think-Tanks, Augmentation and Enchanced Learning with AI.

-I spend most of my time thinking about how AI will change work and society.
-I live in the Bay Area and write at danielmiessler.com.
-My goal is pretty simple: help people figure out what they're meant to do with their lives, especially as the world changes rapidly around us.

 [CURRENT_LOCATION]

-Currently home in the Bay Area
+Currently home in the SE Wisconsin Area

 [MISSION]

-Increase human Eudaimonia by helping people identify, articulate, and pursue their own purpose in life.
-Build systems—heavily leveraging the latest in AI—that help people upgrade to the best possible version of themselves (Human 3.0).
-Transfer (or store) my and B's minds into a format that we can upload into the next (digital) version of our lives.
+Increase AI Awareness, empowering Users to embrace AI to help improve their lives and bring understanding in a world full of Misunderstandings.

 [TELOS]